piter65/makers/aiserver/ai_tester/README.txt

 - Set AI server endpoint in 'config.js'.

+- Set test set in 'config.js'.

-- Add new tests to 'tests.js'.
+- Add new tests to 'tests_peter.js' or 'tests_jeff.js'.
 	- Tests with 'reply:null' will act as comments and always succeed.

 - Open 'index.html' in browser to open tester.